openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hds-hnas-driver.rst

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~

-The NFS and iSCSI drivers support these operations:
+The NFS driver support these operations:

 * Create, delete, attach, and detach volumes.
 * Create, list, and delete volume snapshots.